Electrical contractors in

 Do I need a permit for electrical work in Jamestown?

-Yes, most electrical work requires permits from Jamestown Building Department.
-Permits cost $25-150 based on project scope.
-Only minor repairs like replacing switches or outlets are exempt.
+Yes, most electrical work requires permits through Jamestown Building Department.
+Minor repairs like replacing switches or fixtures may be exempt.
+Permit fees range $50-200 based on project scope.

-How long does it take to get an electrical license in North Dakota?
+How long does it take to get an electrical contractor license in North Dakota?

 No contractors listed yet.